Hypencoder: Hypernetworks for Information Retrieval: Experiments

 \subsubsection{Training Dataset}

-The dataset used for training our models is the training split of the MSMARCO passage retrieval dataset \cite{MSMARCO} which contains 8.8M passages and has 503K training queries with at least one corresponding relevant passage.
+For training our models we used the MSMARCO passage retrieval dataset \cite{MSMARCO} which contains 8.8M passages and has 503K training queries with at least one relevant passage.
 The queries in the MSMARCO training set are short natural language questions asked by users of the Bing search engine.

 To create the training pairs, we first retrieved 800 passages for every query using an early iteration of \name{}.
-From these, we sampled 200 passages — the top 100 passages and another 100 randomly sampled from the remaining 700 passages.
+From these, we sampled 200 passages—the top 100 passages and another 100 randomly sampled from the remaining 700 passages.
 These query-passage pairs were then labeled using the MiniLM cross-encoder\footnote{Available at \url{https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-12-v2}.} from the Sentence Transformers Library \cite{SentenceBERT}.